Video Homeland Security ends mandatory shoe removal at airport screening

 Homeland Security ends mandatory shoe removal at airport screening

-Homeland Security Secretary Kristi Noem announced Tuesday that the Transportation Safety Administration's nearly two-decade mandate for passengers to remove their shoes at screening is over.
+Homeland Security Secretary Kristi Noem has announced that the TSA and its nearly two-decade mandate for passengers to remove their shoes at airport screening is officially over.

 Additional Live Streams